 But a new twist in the tale of the Kong legacy is about to change that forever…

 KONG: SKULL ISLAND (2017)

-In 2014, we were treated with the return of the classic movie monster Godzilla.
-Legendary pictures returned cinematic audiences to a golden age where monster movies were plentiful with colossal creatures free to rampage across the world.
-The love and homage paid to the classic Toho incarnation of the monster paid dividends and earned director Gareth Edwards acclaim for his tribute to the source material.
-The movie’s release was heralded as a triumph and encouraged the creation of a “MonsterVerse”, a shared universe where monsters could attack our world at will.
-With Godzilla being cast as a guardian of nature’s balance, Legendary Pictures turned to King Kong and set the wheels in motion for a reboot of the classic tale leading to an encounter between the two classic monsters in 2020.
+In 2014, we were treated with the return of Godzilla.
+Legendary Pictures returned cinematic audiences to a golden age where monster movies were plentiful.
+Where colossal creatures were free to rampage across the world.
+The love and homage paid to the classic Toho monster paid dividends and earned director Gareth Edwards acclaim for his devotion to the source material.

-The clash of the greatest monsters in movie history is upon us and the anticipation for Godzilla vs Kong starts here, but first, we are all invited to take a ringside seat for a battle of supremacy when Godzilla: King of the Monsters arrives in cinemas in May.
+The clash of the greatest monsters in movie history is upon us.
+And the anticipation for Godzilla vs Kong starts here.
+But first, we are all invited to take a ringside seat for a battle of supremacy in Godzilla: King of the Monsters.

 The Future of the Force.
 The future of pop culture writing.

 Feel the Force on Social Media.

 Phil Roberts is the Owner, Daily Content Manager, and Editor-In-Chief of The Future of the Force.
 He is passionate about Star Wars, Batman, DC, Marvel, Star Trek, Indiana Jones, Ghostbusters, King Kong, and the Ray Harryhausen movies.
 Follow him on Twitter where he uses the force and babbles frequently!